On Monogamy and Marriage

 When infidelity occurs in a marriage (i.e. one partner has sexual relations with someone other his or her “second half”), it is considered “cheating”.
 While Dr. Ryan says that the word itself implies that someone is winning or losing, the word cheating could also be interpreted to mean that the person is cheating the institution of marriage.
 Perhaps the phrase “cheating on Mary” is merely a shortcut to saying that “John is cheating the institution of marriage, which by extension means that he is being unfair to Mary by breaking the rules.”

 However you interpret the semantics of infidelity, infidelity is ultimately considered a betrayal of trust.
-While some may say that it was “just a fling”, or that it was “purely a physical thing, just a physical release”, and that “it didn’t mean anything”, this view fails to account for the promise that was made, the premises on which the union was agreed upon.
+While some may say that it was “just a fling,” or that it was “purely a physical thing, just a physical release,” and that “it didn’t mean anything,” this view fails to account for the promise that was made, the premises on which the union was agreed upon.
 On a purely emotional level, infidelity is indeed a betrayal.
 Promises were made, and promises are to be kept, biology be damned.
 Because promises are the mark of a developed man, breaking a promise is beneath him.
 Presumably, people get married in hopes that they will be able to keep their promises to each other.
 They trust each other to keep their word to remain faithful to each other.
 Infidelity is arguably more about the breaking of that trust, the deception that goes along with an affair, than it is about the actual physical acts performed in the commission of that infidelity.

 Ultimately, marriage is a societally imposed structure.
 It is a social union based on the culture in which it resides.
 Matrimony is not based on what makes biological or evolutionary sense but on the lofty ideals of human kind.
 I believe that romantic love and a sense of personal betterment is what drives us to get married.
 The monogamous lifelong marriage is an aspiration, something that we reach for.
 It is a calling to transcend the physical.
 It is a lifelong journey of growth and self-improvement.
-Marriage is not a mandate that springs from the thighs.
+Marriage is not a mandate that springs from between the thighs.
 No, it is the mandate of the heart, borne from romantic love and sustained by passion, creativity, respect, good conversation, amongst countless other things.

 I believe that one should understand the implications of marriage, to understand the seriousness of such a union, before committing him or herself to another person for the rest of their lives.
 Perhaps it is an inherently American lack of reverence for most things that causes us to look at marriages as something to be entered relatively casually, something to be broken off when it becomes inconvenient.

-The tradition of marriage, an ideal that entails lifelong monogamy and mutual spousal support along with emotional, spiritual, and sexual satisfaction, is largely a modern one when one takes historical uses of marriage into consideration.
+The tradition of marriage, an ideal that entails lifelong monogamy and mutual spousal support along with emotional, spiritual, and sexual satisfaction, is largely a modern one in the history of such domestic arrangements.
 I believe that with the right information and a more well developed mindset, this ideal can live on in great prosperity.
-But until we decide to look at the truth behind marriage, the reasons they fail or succeed will remain a mystery to us.
+But until we decide to look at the truth behind marriage, the reasons they fail or succeed will remain a mystery to us.¶